 Instructions for carrying out this fraud are readily available online and on social media posts and videos.
 The scheme is referenced online in a number of ways, including U.S. Treasury Direct Accounts, Strawman Accounts, Lesser Accounts, and Secret Accounts.
 Consumers are advised to pay bills, make online purchases, payoff student loans and make other types of fraudulent transactions.
 As a result, millions of dollars’ worth of fraudulent ACH, checks, and electronic payments are being originated through PayPal, Venmo, and other payment vendors, utilizing a multitude of banks, credit unions, and financial firms as the originating institution.

-In response to the overwhelming amount of fraudulent activity it continues to experience, the Federal Reserve System issued a news release (opens new window) warning that any video, text, email, phone call, flyer, or website that describes how to pay bills using a Federal Reserve Bank routing number or using an account at the Federal Reserve Bank is a scam.
+In response to the overwhelming amount of fraudulent activity it continues to experience, the Federal Reserve System issued a news release (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) warning that any video, text, email, phone call, flyer, or website that describes how to pay bills using a Federal Reserve Bank routing number or using an account at the Federal Reserve Bank is a scam.
 Additionally, the Federal Reserve stated that any transactions attempting use the Federal Reserve’s routing numbers would be rejected and returned unpaid.

 More recently, the routing numbers of several financial institutions, including several credit unions, have appeared online and in social media.
 As a result, a number of credit unions have been affected by this fraud.
 Predominantly, the fraudulent activity is in the form of ACH transactions, but credit unions are also dealing with it in the form of fraudulent checks.